 Social Liberals, on the other hand, have bastardized the philosophy of Classical Liberalism.
 They've created government spending programs designed to socially engineer a compassionate society—universal caregiver for all—with government and capitalism as institutional companions.
 Therefore, these “bastard” values and beliefs (an ideology) contradict Classical Liberalism and are outside the parameters of this early 19th Century philosophy.

 Contrast Classical Liberalism with Capitalism and you’ll see that both philosophies stress individual responsibility while people compete with each other to seek their own selfish desires (individualism).
 Both also assume everybody is better off (the invisible hand) that resources (labor, technology, tools of production) move toward products and services demanded and away from those products or services not demanded, evidence of a free market environment.
 Therefore, both models of Classical Liberalism and Capitalism omit collective organization and cooperation as values and beliefs that people can work for a common purpose—even though collective cooperation also is compatible with the allocation of resources in free markets.

 Look, it’s all about opportunity not equality.
-Equality is a red herring—a stinky fish designed by Democrats to distract Radicals from ownership opportunity for our effort.
-Their insatiable pursuit of individualism is what makes both Democrats and Republicans bad for people like you and me.
-All Radicals are asking for is the ability to choose between these two options: whether we want to continue to produce for individuals and competitively or whether we want to cooperate collectively.
-Our ideas create opportunity people can then communicate through business plans to lenders and entrepreneurs who will act on an idea's feasibility.
+Equality is a red herring—a stinky fish designed by bastard Liberals to distract Americans from ownership opportunity for our effort.
+Capitalists, in their insatiable pursuit of individualism, make Conservatives bad for large portions of America's population too.
+All Americans are asking for is the ability to choose between two options: whether to continue producing for individuals and competitively (Capitalism) or whether to cooperate (collectivism).
+Through Collective Cooperation, ideas to create opportunity can be communicated through business plans to lenders and entrepreneurs who will act on an idea's feasibility.
 As Collective Cooperation grows, government will be pushed out of America's economic environment.
-Choice will allow people to no longer depend on a government dole an alternate pathway to break free.
+Choice will allow people who depend on a government dole an alternate pathway to break free.